HL7/davinci-ecdx/input/pagecontent/signatures.md

 #### Electronic Signature Example

-In this Example, a `Bundle.signature` is added to the CDEX Task based [Example 4](task-based-approach.html#example-4).
+In this Example, a `Bundle.signature` is added to the CDEX Task based [Scenario 2](task-based-approach.html#scenario-2).
 The electronic signature is a JPG Image that represents this handwritten signature:

 <!-- ![](https://hackmd.io/_uploads/H1owYTqVK.jpg)